Post

 Four main factors usually determine success:

 1. Forensic readiness.
 Already explained earlier.
-This determines how much evidence can be obtained at investigation time.
+This determines what evidence the systems captured in the first place.

 2. State of evidence at arrival.
 Internal IT often does “cleanup” (restart server, restore from backup, rotate passwords) before the forensic team is called.
 Good intentions, but valuable evidence can be erased in the process.